SearchBlox-Software-Inc/SB_core_plugin/README.md

 **customDateSettings: {}** - Custom date settings can be configured to display any custom date facet filters.
 You can define ‘customDateField’ with your custom date filter as well as enable this setting to be shown in the plugin page using setting ‘customDateEnable:true’.
 You can also set the custom date display name as per your requirement using property ‘customDateDisplayText’..

+**"collection":[]** - One or more collections will be considered from where search results will be served.
+Here we will provide collection IDs as values.
+Multiple collection IDs can be given using comma as a seperator.
+If you don’t give any value, search results will be served from all available collections.

 **"sortBtns":[]:**
 ```